-Figure 10: Two views of ground patch with detected points in VRML.
+Figure 6: Two views of ground patch with detected points in VRML.

+The images were generated using Netscape Communicator 4.04 web browser with the Cosmo Player 2.0 plug-in from Silicon Graphics, Inc. To update the VRML world on-the-fly, only the ground patch vertex points need to be sent, so that the polygon can be rendered.
+When bandwidth is not a problem the segmented image patch can also be sent and placed onto the polygon.
+VRML opens many other possibilities such as tele-operation or path-planning environments.
+4 Conclusions In this article we described a system that integrates inertial sensors and active vision systems used in autonomous vehicles.
+Information about the ground plane extracted from the inertial sensors is used to identify the floor plane in the images, using a process of visual fixation with the active vision system.
+Some ground detection results were presented.
+For on-the-fly visualisation of the detected points a VRML world in generated which can be viewed in any web browser with the appropriate plug-in.
+VRML opens many other possibilities such as tele-operation or pathplanning environments.
 References - H. Carpenter.
 Movements of the Eyes.
 London Pion Limited, 2nd edition, 1988.
 ISBN 0-85086-109-8. - [2] T. Viéville and O.D.
 Faugeras.
 Computation of Inertial Information on a Robot.
 In Hirofumi Miura and Suguru Arimoto, editors, Fifth International Symposium on Robotics Research, pages 57-65.
 MIT-Press, 1989. - [3] Jorge Lobo and Jorge Dias.
 Integration of Inertial Information with Vision towards Robot Autonomy.
 In Proceedings of the 1997 IEEE International Symposium on Industrial Electronics, pages 825-830, Gimaraes, Portugal, July 1997. - [4] Jorge Dias, Carlos Paredes, Inácio Fonseca, and A. T. de Almeida.
 Simulating Pursuit with Machines.
-In Proceedings of the 1995 IEEE Conference on Robotics and Automation, pages 472-477, Japan, 1995. - [5] Carlos Paredes, Jorge Dias, and A. T. de Almeida.
-Detecting Movements Using Fixation.
-In Proceedings of the 2nd Portuguese Conference on Automation and Control, pages 741-746, Oporto, Portugal, September 1996. - [6] S.M.
+In Proceedings of the 1995 IEEE Conference on Robotics and Automation, pages 472-477, Japan, 1995. - [5] S.M.
 Smith and J.M.
 Brady.
 SUSAN a new approach to low level image processing.
 Int.
-Journal of Computer Vision, 23(1):45-78, May 1997. - Joseph O'Rourke.
+Journal of Computer Vision, 23(1):45-78, May 1997. - [6] Joseph O'Rourke.
 Computational Geometry in C. Cambridge University Press, 1993.
-ISBN 0-512-22592-2. - [8] A. L. Ames, D. R. Nadeau, and J. L. Moreland.
-VRML 2.0 Sourcebook.
-John Wiley and Sons, 2nd edition, 1997.
-ISBN 0-471-16507-7.
+ISBN 0-512-22592-2.